Study of $D_{s}^{+} \rightarrow f_{0}(980)\rho^+$ and $\phi \pi^+$ decays through $D_{s}^{+}\rightarrow \pi^{+}\pi^{+}\pi^{-}\pi^{0}$

 The data sets are divided into four categories according to the center-of-mass energy range: 4.13-4.16, 4.178, 4.189-4.219, and 4.226~GeV.
 We fit the $D_s^+$ peaks in these samples with a signal shape taken from MC simulation, convolved with a Gaussian function, and a shape for the background distribution also taken from simulation.
 The purities are determined to be $(83.8\pm1.1)\%$, $(81.0\pm0.7)\%$, $(80.2\pm1.0)\%$, and $(75.7\pm2.2)\%$, with corresponding signal yields of $189\pm17$, $778\pm35$, $448\pm26$, and $137\pm15$, respectively.

 A simultaneous unbinned maximum-likelihood fit is performed on the four categories of data.
 The probability density function (PDF) is constructed depending on the momenta of the four final-state particles, using a signal-background model: $\text{PDF}(\bm{x})=\xi f_{S}(\bm{x}) + (1-\xi) f_{B}(\bm{x})$, where $\xi$ is the purity of data set, $\bm{x}$ is the location in phase space of the decay (determined by the momenta of the four final particles), $f_{S}$ is the normalized signal-process distribution function, and $f_{B}$ is the normalized background-distribution function.
 The signal model is constructed as a coherent sum of intermediate processes $M(\bm{x})=\Sigma \rho_{n} e^{i\phi_{n}} A_{n}(\bm{x})$, where $\rho_{n} e^{i\phi_{n}}$ is the complex coefficient of the $n$-th amplitude.
 The component amplitude $A_{n}(\bm{x})$ is given by $A_{n}=P^{1}_{n}P^{2}_{n}S_{n}F^{1}_{n}F^{2}_{n}F^{3}_{n}$, where the indices 1, 2, and 3 correspond to the two subsequent intermediate resonances and the $D^{+}_{s}$ meson, $F^{i}_{n}$ the Blatt-Weisskopf barrier factor~\cite{Blatt-Weisskopf,Zou:2002ar}, and $P^{i}_{n}$ the propagator of the intermediate resonance.
-The function $S_{n}$ is the spin factor describing the \textit{L-S} coupling in the amplitude and is constructed using the covariant-tensor formalism~\cite{Zou:2002ar}.
+The function $S_{n}$ is the spin factor describing the \textit{L-S} coupling in the amplitude and is constructed using the covariant-tensor formalism~\cite{Zou:2002ar,Jing:2023co,Li:2023sp}.
 The propagators employed in this analysis are as follows: a relativistic Breit-Wigner~\cite{Jackson:1964zd} function for the $f_{0}(1370)$, $f_{2}(1270)$, $\pi(1300)$, $a_1$, $\rho(1450)$, $\phi$, and $\omega$ resonance; a Gounaris-Sakurai~\cite{Gounaris:1968mw} line shape for the $\rho$ resonance; and a coupled Flatt$\acute{e}$~\cite{Flatte:1976xu} formula for the $f_{0}(980)$ resonance, whose parameters are taken from Refs.~\cite{BESIII:2016tqo,BES:2004twe}.
+The other physical parameters for involving resonances in amplitude analysis are listed in Table~\ref{tab:resonparam}

 The background model $B(\bm{x})$ is constructed from inclusive MC samples by using a multidimensional kernel density estimator~\cite{kernel} with five independent Lorentz invariant variables ($M_{\pi^{+}\pi^{+}}$, $M_{\pi^{+}\pi^{-}}$, $M_{\pi^{+}\pi^{0}}$, $M_{\pi^{-}\pi^{0}}$, and $M_{\pi^{+}\pi^{-}\pi^{0}}$).
 The extracted shape shows good consistence with data side-band.
 As a consequence, the combined PDF can be written as